pradyunsg/sphinx-theme-builder/docs/errors.md

 dependencies of the theme that is being built/packaged.

-Typically, there is a JS error reported immediately above this error coming from npm.
-If you're looking for more details on the failure, that's what you need to look at (and possibly, copy into a search engine).
+Typically, there is a JS error reported immediately above this error coming from the theme-specific tooling.
+For more details on the failure, that error is what needs to be looked at (and possibly, put into a search engine).

 ## nodeenv-unhealthy-npm-not-found